conferencetools/tickets-module/docs/configuration.md

 details under the website key are used to ensure that the correct urls are put in emails sent out by the app.

+### Email customisation

+To customise the email subject and from addresses for purchase receipts you can use the `mailconf` configuration key.
+Each email sent by the app has it's own subkey in this array.
+The following keys are valid:

+- `purchase` For the email sent out when a purchase is completed

+You can use the following sub keys in each array to configure the email properties

+#### Subject

+Set the `subject` key to customise the subject for the email.
+Every email will have it's own default which is used if this key is missed.

+#### From

+Set the `from` key to set the email address emails are sent from.
+It is highly recommended that you set this key to help the email be recognised by spam filters as legitimate email.

 ## Open tickets

 The final config file to look at is `config/autoload/opentickets.local.php.dist` copy this